What is the difference between a Pedorthist and a Podiatrist?

 If a podiatrist, chiropractor, physiotherapist, occupational therapist want to specialize in orthotics, they can further their education in that field by studying to become a pedorthist.
 In Canada, a Pedorthic designation is the “gold standard” for assessing and distributing orthotics with footwear.

-Podiatry is a field of medicine devoted to the study and treatment of disorders of the foot and ankle.
+Podiatry is a field of medicine devoted to the study and treatment of disorders of the foot and ankle focused on skin and nail care.

-It is practiced by podiatrists and chiropodists.
+The titles "podiatrist" and "chiropodist" are terms meaning the same in Nova Scotia.
+You will see both in your private health care insurance.
 Podiatrists address a range of medical issues depending on the scope of practice permitted in the relevant jurisdiction.
 Such issues include ingrown toenails, corns and warts.

-A podiatrist is not a medical physician but some insurance companies accept prescriptions for orthotics from a podiatrist.
+A podiatrist in Nova Scotia is NOT a medical physician but some insurance companies accept prescriptions for orthotics from a podiatrist.
 A podiatrist can continue their education to receive their pedorthic designation if they chose to specialize in orthotics.

-Get some options to make you comfortable.
+Get options to make you comfortable.
 It’s that easy!